 Another reason why small businesses and SMBs are so keen on Shopify is because of its multi-channel selling tool.
 They increase their reach by listing products on Amazon, eBay, Instagram—you name it.
 It’s the potential for scalability that attracts these businesses to Shopify.

-If they need to go a step further, Shopify Plus features get them custom checkouts, automation tools and API access.
+If they need to go a step further, Shopify Plus features bring custom checkouts, automation tools and API access.
 As a result, the Shopify development cost also goes down, making it even more attractive than its competitors.
-To fully unlock these benefits and maximize your store’s potential, it’s always smart to hire Shopify Plus developer who can customize and optimize your store for long-term success.
+To fully unlock these benefits and maximize your store’s potential, it’s always smart to hire Shopify Plus developers who can customize and optimize your store for long-term success.

 What is Salesforce Commerce Cloud?